MicrosoftLearning/AI-102-AIEngineer/Instructions/16-video-indexer.md

 ## Upload a video to Video Indexer

-> **Important**: In this exercise, you must use the web browser on your local computer (<u>not</u> the browser in the hosted lab environment) to access the Video Indexer portal.
-If you are using the hosted lab environment, you may want to open a new browser instance and resize it so you can see the browser side-by-side with these instructions.
-For all other tasks, you can use the hosted lab environment.

 First, you'll need to sign into the Video Indexer portal and upload a video.

-1. Using the browser on your **<u>local</u>** computer, open the Video Indexer portal at [https://www.videoindexer.ai/](https://www.videoindexer.ai/).
+1. In your browser, open the Video Indexer portal at `https://www.videoindexer.ai`.
 3. If you have an existing Video Indexer account, sign in.
 Otherwise, sign up for a free account and sign in using your Microsoft account (or any other valid account type).
 4. In Video Indexer, select the **Upload** option.
 Then select the option to **enter a file URL** and enter `https://aka.ms/responsible-ai-video`.
 Change the default name to **Responsible AI**, review the default settings, select the checkbox to verify compliance with Microsoft's policies for facial recognition, and upload the file.
 3. After the file has uploaded, wait a few minutes while Video Indexer automatically indexes it.